mggg/mggg.github.io/_posts/2019-10-15-competitiveness.md

 pdf: "/uploads/competitiveness.pdf"
 ---

-The recent wave of attention to partisan gerrymandering has come with a push to refine or replace the laws that govern political redistricting around the country.
-A common element in several states’ reform efforts has been the inclusion of *competitiveness metrics*, or scores that evaluate a districting plan based on the extent to which district-level outcomes are in play or are likely to be closely contested.
+What is a competitive election, anyway?
+At first it may sound like an obvious question, but it turns out to be hard to specify.
+Even more subtle is to figure out what exactly we might mean by saying that one <i>districting plan</i>
+is more competitive than another.

+We've got a recent preprint looking closely at the kinds of competitiveness-promoting language that is being featured in redistricting reform bills around the country.

-In this paper, we examine several classes of competitiveness metrics motivated by recent reform proposals and then evaluate their potential outcomes across large ensembles of districting plans at the Congressional and state Senate levels.
+In this paper, we examine several classes of *competitiveness metrics* and then evaluate their potential outcomes across large ensembles of districting plans at the Congressional and state Senate levels.
 This is part of a growing literature using MCMC techniques from applied statistics to situate plans and criteria in the context of valid redistricting alternatives.
-Our empirical analysis focuses on five states—Utah, Georgia, Wisconsin, Virginia, and Massachusetts—chosen to represent a range of partisan attributes.
+Our empirical analysis focuses on five states--Utah, Georgia, Wisconsin, Virginia, and Massachusetts--chosen to represent a range of partisan attributes.
 We study the feasibility and the partisan consequences of adopting and tightening various kinds of competitiveness requirements.
-We show that optimizing for competitiveness some- times pulls partisan metrics to one side of their neutral baseline.
+We show that optimizing for competitiveness sometimes pulls partisan metrics to one side of their neutral baseline.
 These results highlight the importance of investigating possible new rules with careful mathematical modeling on real geospatial data to look for unintended consequences and for tensions with other redistricting